 But then, is it really possible to use blockchain in an IoT deployment?

-Well, in technology, there is rarely just a plain answer or just one single solution, and Blockchain is not an exception.
-The potential implementations are strongly conditioned by the different application environments, and therefore it’s quite difficult to come up with a generic answer that solves all the problems and is valid for all use cases.
+Well, in technology, there is rarely just a simple answer or just one single solution, and Blockchain is not an exception to this.
+The potential implementations are strongly conditioned by the different application environments, and therefore it is quite difficult to come up with a generic answer that solves all the problems and is valid for all use cases.

-But, when facing challenges like this one, a good way to start is to try to reduce all those weaknesses in the solution that are not critical aspects and strengthen those that really are.
+However, when facing challenges like this one, a good way to start is to try to reduce all those weaknesses that are not critical aspects in the solution and strengthen those that really are.
 Blockchain provides great flexibility in terms of design, which is great since in IoT we would be using devices as different as a container inside a ship, a light activator in a smart city, or a humidity sensor in a car making factory; so take advantage of that.

-Here are some ideas on how you could try to overcome the challenges in blockchain and make use of in within your IoT deployments:
+Here are some ideas on how you could try to overcome the challenges in blockchain and make use of it within your IoT deployments:

-In a network where devices have very little processing power, but there is a great deal of them, usual ciphering algorithms (such as the commonly used sha512 algorithm) could be simplified in exchange of a longer chain (blocks containing hashes from the previous block) that preserves the integrity.
+In a network where devices have very little processing power, but where there is a great deal of them, usual ciphering algorithms (such as the commonly used sha512 algorithm) could be simplified in Exchange for a longer chain (blocks containing hashes from the previous block) that preserves its integrity.

-In plain English: You could use a lighter ciphering algorithm and compensate this with the big number of devices that make that ciphering.
+In plain English: You could use a lighter ciphering algorithm and compensate this with a big number of devices that make that ciphering.

 To optimize the size of the ledger, you could work on compressing the oldest entries (in the same way Unix systems do with logrotate), so temporary registries take only a few kB.

-Finally, although you have almost unlimited possibilities when distributing and connecting your devices depending on your interest, to minimize the potential risks of tampering nodes in the network, you should always remember this:
+Finally, although you have almost unlimited possibilities when distributing and connecting your devices depending on your interests, to minimize the potential risks of tampering nodes in the network, you should always remember this:

-- Don’t keep nodes with critical functions isolated with just a single connection to a mesh network.
+- Do not keep nodes with critical functions isolated with just a single connection to a mesh network.

-These elements become easy targets in attacks due to its important role.
+These elements become easy targets in attacks due to their important role.
 (You may want to learn more about the security challenges in IoT)